Fees and student finance

 Our guide to funding for placement students can help you manage your finances during your year in industry.

-You can come to us for advice if you run into money difficulties during your time at NTU.
+You can come to us for advice on budgeting and money management, and also if you run into money difficulties during your time at NTU.

 Nottingham Trent University is awarding a Care Leaver Bursary of £500 to eligible full-time undergraduates who commenced their studies at Nottingham Trent University in 2017.
 Further details of eligibility criteria and how to apply are available online.